-MURBs or workplaces that decide to continue with the develop of an EV Ready Plan or implementation of EV charging equipment will have access to support throughout the phases of the project, including:
+MURBs or workplaces that decide to continue with the development of an EV Ready Plan or with the installation of EV charging infrastructure will have access to support throughout the phases of the project, including:

 - Support with applying for rebates.

 - Assistance, if necessary, with obtaining quotes from certified contractors and determining project and EV charging equipment specifications.

 - Guidance in conversations with landlords.